particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 ### Data Operations

-The central billing element for both cellular and Wi-Fi is the data operation:
+The central billing element for both cellular and Wi-Fi is the Data Operation:

-- Each publish, subscribe, function, or variable consumes one data operation regardless of size (currently limited to 622 bytes per operation)
+- Each publish, subscribe, function, or variable consumes one Data Operation regardless of size (currently limited to 622 bytes per operation)
-- Stored data, such as Tracker geolocation data, consume one data operation per location point saved<sup>1</sup>
+- Stored data, such as Tracker geolocation data, consume one Data Operation per location point saved<sup>1</sup>
-- Each user-initiated device ping consumes one data operation
+- Each user-initiated device ping consumes one Data Operation
 - Certain retransmissions, as described below

 <sup>1</sup>During the transition period, stored data will not be measured, however the publish from the device will be measured.